The Lady of Monza

 The Lady of Monza (La monaca di Monza, also known as The Awful Story of the Nun of Monza and The Nun of Monza) is a 1969 Italian historical drama film directed by Eriprando Visconti.
 It is loosely based on the real life events of Marianna de Leyva, better known as "The Nun of Monza", whose story was made famous by Alessandro Manzoni's novel The Betrothed.

+Premise

+A nun is raped and then falls in love with her attacker.
+She is tortured and burned alive.